 - Measure our impact on the community and the goals of the institution – for example, student success/retention, faculty research.

 Library Assessment is an important part of what we do at Dalhousie Libraries.
-As a participating unit in the Strategic Directions of the University, we view it as a way to demonstrate accountability, and as a way to document the Libraries’ contributions to the academic and scholarly success of our community.
+As a participating unit in the Dalhousie Strategic Plan, we view it as a way to demonstrate accountability, and as a way to document the Libraries’ contributions to the academic and scholarly success of our community.

 Library Assessment is labour-intensive, so we prioritize our projects in keeping with the Libraries Strategic Plan.
 These priorities are also driven by results of earlier assessment projects and by current operations.